| The help that you need if you want to transform your dreams and designs into a business. A creative network you can rely on!

 A support network for independent fashion startups and brands in Scotland, Fashioned in Glasgow is basically what every indie designer dreams of.
-Ran by Aimee Bride and Alison Malcolm. they are putting Scotland on the British fashion map.
-Working as a designers one-stop business shop, FIG help turn their dreams - and designs - into a business, supporting them at every stage of their development.
+Run by Aimee Bride and Alison Malcolm; they are putting Scotland on the British fashion map.
+Working as a designers one-stop business shop, FiG help turn their dreams - and designs - into a business, supporting them at every stage of their development.
 From mentoring, studio space and machinery to finding affordable manufacturing, the aim is to plant the city even more firmly on the style map, create jobs, and boost the economy with successful and innovative brands.
 Wanna know how they do it?
-So do we, so let's find out what a day in the life of one half of the business, Aimee Bride.
+So do we, so let's find out what a day in the life of one half of the business is like with Aimee Bride.

 Tell us a little bit about what you do?

 I run Fashioned In Glasgow - a support service for fashion designers who are based throughout Scotland.
 I also lecture in Fashion design, manufacture and business for half of the week.